jschalk/jaar/docs/ropeterm_explanation.md

 5. ;kindess;at park;supervise kids;

-- **CoinUnit**: A CoinUnit is built around the
+- **MomentUnit**: A MomentUnit is built around the

-How a Coin is defined and made powerful enough to share.
+How a Moment is defined and made powerful enough to share.
-    * CoinLabel
+    * MomentLabel
     * PayBook (ledger of Transactions)
     * Shared concept of time
     * Beliefs' Plans of Action

-Every Coin starts with a central coin but that's not enough.
+Every Moment starts with a central moment but that's not enough.
 Levinas asserts that moral community can only exist when time is a single community standard.
 This is intuitive for most people but it is important to explicitly state it.

 Once there is a shared system of time it is possible to create shared financial system: a agreed ledger of who has paid who what and how much money each has.